icanava/aws-config-alert/README.md

 These rules monitor S3 bucket access and flag public buckets as **NON_COMPLIANT**.

 🛠️ Troubleshooting:
 At one point, the S3 rules (s3-bucket-public-read-prohibited, etc.) weren’t flagging violations as expected.
-I discovered that public bucket policies don’t trigger these rules — only ACLs do.
+I discovered that public bucket policies don’t trigger these rules, only ACLs do.
 The fix was to enable ACLs and manually assign public permissions via the Access Control List (ACL) editor, not just through a policy.

 ---